 Bonus Tip: Free Flow Frozen Food Storage

-Occasionally, if I’m low on broth and/or we have bones that I don’t want to freeze for future dog bone broth (which can also be diluted as a standard thin/watery broth substitute), I might just make a batch of basic stock.
-It will be infused with flavour, but lack the jelly goodness of a true rich bone broth.
+Occasionally, if I’m running low and/or we have bones that I don’t want to freeze for future dog bone broth, I might make a batch of basic stock.
+It will still be infused with flavour and some nutrients, but not the full jelly goodness of a true rich bone broth.

 If you aren’t into the idea of simmering meat or bone, dog-safe vegetables and/or herbs can be used to make a broth.
 You can also substitute a different dog-friendly liquid in a recipe instead.
 When I use broth (or the option of broth) in treats, it’s there to add the yummy scent and flavour of meat to the treat, but there are plenty of other non-meat scents and flavours that my dogs enjoy.

 Colour, Scent, and Flavour

 The type of meat (or other ingredients) will determine the flavour, scent, and colour of the final broth.
 Fish, chicken, and turkey tend to be light while beef and lamb tend to be darker.
 If you include prep like broiling or grilling (common for bone broths) it will also darken the finished broth.
 Add-ins like veggies or herbs can also alter the flavour or scent.
 The dogs care about scent and flavour, not looks.
 Colour isn’t an important factor with stock for making dog treats, unless you are aiming for a certain look of tint in a coloured dog treat.
 Light bases usually work better for tinting.